 1. Chattahoochie Food Works and The WorksATL

 If you’ve read my very long post on food, you’ll know that as a solo traveler, you have a wide array of dining options.
-This spot on the upper west side of Atlanta is a prime example of that, and it’s also a fantastic place to explore.
+Created by celebrity chef Andrew Zimmern and Robert Montwaid, the founder of New York’s Gansevoort Market, this spot on the upper west side of Atlanta is a prime example of that, and it’s also a fantastic place to explore.
 It seems to be a renovated old factory complex that now houses a huge food hall, apartments, offices, restaurants, breweries, and even a self-serve winery, among other establishments as part of a larger complex.
 During my travels, I usually set aside a “chill day” to visit breweries and unwind, so after strolling over from a nearby brewery, I stopped by this location for some delicious food and drinks.
 I kicked things off at the food hall, where the selection was both overwhelming and tantalizing.
 From seafood to BBQ to street food from around the globe, the options were endless.
 I have a special fondness for Cuban sandwiches ever since my first solo trip to Tampa nearly a decade ago, and there are only a few places outside of Tampa that come close to an authentic “cubano”.
 CubanosATL came VERY close, and I HIGHLY recommend them if you ever visit this place.
 Otherwise, there’s plenty of other great places to grab a bite, and there’s plenty of seating.
 Adjacent to the main food hall is TheWorksATL, a cool area featuring a dog park, social gaming space, Fox Bros BBQ, Taste Wine Bar and Market, and Dr Scofflaw’s Brewing.
 When I was there, a local cover band was playing music on the lawn, creating a wonderfully laid-back atmosphere.

 Honorable Mentions and Past Stops